radish-es/opensourcelaw/content/planning/_index.md

 We'll then look at excerpts from two cases (***Mariner Real Estate Ltd. v Nova Scotia*** and ***Annapolis Group Inc. v Halifax Regional Municipality***) to understand how the law in this area is evolving.

 **Why it matters:** We'll end on the question of why planners should care about all this.
-Local governments' growing financial liabilities arising from shifts in the law on *de facto* expropriation may fundamentally alter the capacity of public planning to shape urban development and regional planning in the future.
+If local and provincial governments are on the hook for the private costs of development control, regional planning and conservation initiatives, they may do much less of these activities in the future.
+At the very least, we might expect governments to take a much more tepid approach to planning where the costs of such processes are uncertain.

 {{< /spoiler >}}